 Don't post content on YouTube if it fits any of the descriptions noted below.

-- Content that depicts the insignia, logos or symbols of violent criminal or terrorist organisations in order to praise or promote them
+- Content that depicts the insignia, logos or symbols of violent extremist, criminal or terrorist organisations in order to praise or promote them

-If posting content related to terrorism or crime for an educational, documentary, scientific or artistic purpose, be mindful to provide enough information in the video or audio itself so viewers understand the context.
+If posting content related to terrorism or crime for an educational, documentary, scientific or artistic purpose, be mindful to provide enough information in the video or audio itself so that viewers understand the context.
 Graphic or controversial footage with sufficient context may be subject to age restrictions or a warning screen.

 This policy applies to videos, video descriptions, comments, live streams and any other YouTube product or feature.
 Bear in mind that this isn't a complete list.
 Please note that these policies also apply to external links in your content.
 This can include clickable URLs, verbally directing users to other sites in video, as well as other forms.